grezniczek/em_api_demo/README.md

 - listed (`list-items`)
 - removed (`remove-item`, requiring _item-id_)

 Items are stored in the module logs.
+This demo only supports `json` as return format.

 ## CURL requests